lucuma13/basicmeta/README.md

-# basicmeta
+# dit-mate (previously `basicmeta`)

-`basicmeta` provides a quick overview of essential technical metadata (frame rate, resolution, and encoded date) without the overhead of opening a heavy GUI or a full NLE.
+``basicmeta` provides a quick overview of essential technical metadata (frame rate, resolution, and encoded date) without the overhead of opening a heavy GUI or a full NLE.
 It is specifically optimized for DIT workflows to verify clip consistency during data offloading, ingest, or backup verification.

 It supports common professional acquisition formats:
 * Video: MXF, MOV, MP4, R3D